celestiaorg/docs/developers/arbitrum-deploy.md

 ```
 <!-- markdownlint-enable MD013 -->

-Find your PFB on Celenium by looking at the namespace or account you psted from.
+Find your PFB on Celenium by looking at the namespace or account you posted from.

 See an [example blob that was posted while making this guide](https://mocha.celenium.io/tx/63e902dd25e7919d4f32f6ae193acc8437dad754b549a15af7ae68e6969c1d0f).